 What do chives and coriander have in common?
 They’re both a tangy treat for your taste buds!
 Australian veg gardeners should definitely include these two awesome plants in their planning.
 We’re going to kill two birds with one stone and give you a quick lowdown on how to grow and use them both.
 Then, it’s just a matter of getting started and repeating the rewards in the months to come!

 I have to admit that this is one of my favourite veggie / herb garden standbys.
-There are two distinct types of chives – the regular ones and garlic chives, and both are delicious!
+There are two distinct types of chives – the regular chives and garlic chives, and both are delicious!
 Use the leaves snipped with scissors (rather than chopped) into salads or add them to stir fries when they’re almost cooked for a sharp, fresh flavor twist.